Cyrken/html-css/using-css/README.md

 ![](css-parts.png)

 - `rule set` — a grouping of CSS styles that design a certain set of elements
-- `declaration` — a single line of CSS that adds a design element
+- `declaration` — a single line of CSS that adds some design
 - `selector` — the targeted item in your HTML document to design
-- `property` — the design item to style
+- `property` — the type of design you want to add, like `color`, `border`
-- `value` — the style to change the item
+- `value` — how to change the design property

 **Links**